-The major bycatch species can be divided into three groups: species that are typically discarded and are usually alive (e.g. deepwater dogfish and rudderfish), species that are typically discarded and are usually dead (e.g. dealfish and lancetfish), and species that are typically retained, but may be returned to the sea if alive (e.g. mako shark, blue shark and porbeagle shark).
-The species listed in this last group are subject to the QMS.
-While there is a general rule prohibiting the discarding of quota species, in the case of these Highly Migratory sharks, specific provision has been made within the QMS to allow for the discarding of these species subject to the condition that they are alive and likely to survive release.
-This provision allows for the live release of sharks as provided for in CMM2010-07.
+The major bycatch species can be divided into three groups: species that are typically discarded and are usually alive (e.g. deepwater dogfish and rudderfish), species that are typically discarded and are usually dead (e.g. dealfish and lancetfish), and species that are typically retained, but may be returned to the sea (i.e. mako shark and porbeagle shark).
+The species listed in this last group are subject to the QMS and dead releases of these sharks count against a fisher's quota.
+While there is a general rule prohibiting the discarding of quota species, in the case of these highly migratory sharks, specific provision has been made within the QMS to allow for the discarding of these species either alive or dead.

-In 2014 the following observations were made on shark captures:
+In 2018 the following observations were made on shark captures in longline fisheries: